Revocation of the special status of Jammu and Kashmir: Petitions against abrogation

 On 28 August 2019, the Supreme Court of India agreed to hear multiple petitions challenging the abrogation of Article 370 and the subsequent bifurcation of Jammu and Kashmir into two union territories.
 It constituted a five-judge bench for the same.
 The court also issued notices to the government, seeking a reply to the petitions, whereby declining pleas by the government which argued that the notices could be cited in international forums such as the United Nations.
 Additionally, the court ordered the government to reply within seven days to a petition seeking an end to the restrictions on communications as well as other restrictions in the region.

 The Supreme Court heard the petitions on 30 September 2019.
 It allowed the central government to submit its replies to the petitions in 30 days and fixed 14 November 2019 as the next date of hearing.
 The petitioners wanted the court to issue an injunction against reorganisation of the state into two union territories but the court declined to issue any injunction.
 This means that the two union territories came into existence on 31 October 2019 as planned.

 Legal Scholars

 In an article for the Indian Law Review, Balu G. Nair noted the orders to be "constitutionally suspect".
 Deva Zaid finds the orders to be extra-constitutional.
 Rajeev Dhavan opined that Art.
 370 can't be "abrogated".
 Gautam Bhatia found the entire episode to be fraught with legal and constitutional defects.
 Suhrith Parthasarathy opined the orders to be unconstitutional.

+2023 Supreme Court Judgement

+On 11 December 2023, a five-judge bench of the Supreme Court of India unanimously upheld the Indian Government's decision to abrogate Article 370.
+The bench said that article 370 of the Constitution was a 'temporary provision' and the president had the power to revoke it.
+They also recommended that elections be held in Jammu and Kashmir before 30 September 2024.

+Supreme Court Justice Sanjay Kishan Kaul said that there would be a commission necessary to investigate human rights incidents since 1980 whether they were committed by state or non-state actors.